Kate Chase: Marriage and divorce

-Sprague was elected a U.S. Senator in 1863.
-He financially backed Chase's father's unsuccessful efforts to secure support to become the 1864 Republican presidential nominee.
+Sprague financially backed Salmon Chase's unsuccessful efforts to secure support to become the 1864 Republican presidential nominee.
 However, he would no longer provide such support to her father's political ambitions after this.

-During the 1868 impeachment trial of President Andrew Johnson, presided over by Chase's father (as chief justice), Sprague kept his intentions to himself, but ended up voting with most Republican senators for conviction.
+During the 1868 impeachment trial of President Andrew Johnson, presided over by Chase's father, as Chief Justice of the Supreme Court, Sprague kept his intentions to himself, but ended up voting with most Republican senators for conviction.
 This may have furthered his rift with Kate, whose father's chances for the 1868 Republican presidential nomination would have been damaged had Johnson been removed from office.
-Next in line to the Presidency, under the law at the time, was radical Republican President pro tempore of the U.S. Senate Benjamin Wade, who could have then run as an incumbent.
+Next in line to the Presidency, under the law at the time, was Benjamin Wade, the radical Republican President pro tempore of the U.S. Senate, who could then have run as an incumbent.
 Johnson was acquitted by a single vote.

 The marriage ended in divorce in 1882.
-Before the divorce, Kate was accused of having an affair with the flamboyant and powerful New York Senator Roscoe Conkling.
+Before the divorce, Kate was accused of having an affair with the flamboyant and powerful US Senator Roscoe Conkling from New York.
 According to a well-known story, buttressed by contemporaneous press reports, Sprague confronted the philandering couple at Sprague's Rhode Island summer home and pursued Conkling with a shotgun and threatened to throw Kate out of a second story window.
-The shotgun incident with Conkling happened in 1879, but Kate was suspected of infidelities at least 10 years earlier.
-According to Salmon Chase biographer John Niven, "Whether [Kate's second] child...was Sprague's or had been conceived with another is a matter of speculation."
+The shotgun incident with Conkling happened in 1879, but Kate had been suspected of infidelities at least 10 years earlier.
+According to Salmon Chase biographer John Niven, "Whether [Kate's second] child...was Sprague's or had been conceived with another is a matter of speculation".
+Kate sued for divorce and won her release from the marriage.

 Willie Sprague continued to live with his father, while the daughters went with Kate Chase, who took back her maiden name after the divorce.
 Willie died at age 25 in a Seattle boarding house.
 He had already been through one marriage and divorce.
 His wife gave birth to a child of questionable lineage only six months after they were married.